nicholas-johnson/nicholasjohnson.com/src/pages/posts/what-is-babel.md

 Some of this sugar is for the benefit of Java/C# folk who initially often find prototypical inheritance confusing.

 Some of it, such as fat arrows, gives us a terser, more modern looking syntax, and enhances JavaScript's functional capabilities.

+Babel lets us target an earlier version of JavaScript and transpile the latest features into code that will run on them. we can go as far as we want, even down to ES5 if we like.
+We can write code for Chrome and expect it to run on IE6 if we really want.
+This is all stuff we used to have to do by hand.
+Babel does it for us.

 ## Further Reading